 About Dr. Rossoll

 Dr. Rossoll is a neuroscientist in the Department of Neuroscience at Mayo Clinic's campus in Jacksonville, Florida.
-He also serves as an assistant professor of neuroscience at the Mayo Clinic College of Medicine and Science.
+He also serves as an associate professor of neuroscience at the Mayo Clinic College of Medicine and Science.
 His research focus is providing a better understanding of defects in RNA processing and the pathological aggregation of proteins, an essential step in the development of effective novel therapeutic strategies for patients with neurodegenerative disorders.